drupalwxt/website/content/wxt/deployment.md

     "wxt"
 ]
 date = "2015-01-18T13:10:52-05:00"
+type = "single"
 +++

 ## Overview

 There are 4 essential components that facilitate the deployment workflow:

-1. WetKit Deployment: Provides the base configuration for both source and destination servers as well as default content types
+1. **WetKit Deployment**: Provides the base configuration for both source and destination servers as well as default content types

-2. WetKit Deployment Environment Indicator: Provides contextual environment informaiton (Dev, QA, Prod) on the toolbar to ease working with multiple sites
+2. **WetKit Deployment Environment Indicator**: Provides contextual environment informaiton (Dev, QA, Prod) on the toolbar to ease working with multiple sites

-3. WetKit Deployment Source: Provides the functionality to deploy content in JSON to the destination servers
+3. **WetKit Deployment Source**: Provides the functionality to deploy content in JSON to the destination servers

-4. WetKit Deployment Destination: Provides the CRUD interface to consume the JSON data that was sent from the client server
+4. **WetKit Deployment Destination**: Provides the CRUD interface to consume the JSON data that was sent from the client server

 ## Modules